isomerpages/govtech-gobusiness-main/pages/epjs/upgrade-skills/skillsfuture-enterprise-credit.md

 ### How to apply:

 A separate application for SFEC is not necessary.
-ESG will notify all newly eligible employers for SFEC via email sent to their registered CorpPass Administrators.<br><br>Employers newly qualified in 2021 may use their SFEC for supportable programmes applied from 1 April 2022.
+ESG will notify all newly eligible employers for SFEC via email sent to their registered CorpPass Administrators.

+Employers newly qualified in 2021 may use their SFEC for supportable programmes applied from 1 April 2022.
 Employers who were previously qualified can continue to use their SFEC for supportable programmes submitted on or after 1 April 2020.
 Final claims for SFEC-supportable programmes must be submitted to the respective agencies by 30 June 2024.
-Claims can be submitted only for training which has been completed.<br><br>For further questions on SFEC and on your eligibility, you may contact Enterprise Singapore <a href="https://go.gov.sg/askenterprisesg" target="_blank" rel="noopener">here</a> for assistance.
+Claims can be submitted only for training which has been completed.

+For further questions on SFEC and on your eligibility, you may contact Enterprise Singapore <a href="https://go.gov.sg/askenterprisesg" target="_blank" rel="noopener">here</a> for assistance.

 ---

 ### Resources

-<ul><li> <a href="https://sfec-microsite.enterprisejobskills.gov.sg/sfec-faq" target="_blank" rel="noopener">Frequently Asked Questions</a></li><li><a href="/images/epjs/programmes-and-initiatives/upgrade-skills/Quick_Guide_to_access_Training_Plans_in_the_Skills_Framework.pdf">Quick Guide to access Training Plans in the Skills Framework (PDF,1086KB)</a></li><li><a href="https://sfec-microsite.enterprisejobskills.gov.sg/sfec-user-claim-guide" target="_blank" rel="noopener">SFEC Claim guide</a></li><li><a href="/images/epjs/programmes-and-initiatives/upgrade-skills/SFEC_Infographic_2022_Final.pdf">SFEC Infographic Guide (PDF,734KB)</a></li></ul>
+- <a href="https://sfec-microsite.enterprisejobskills.gov.sg/sfec-faq" target="_blank" rel="noopener">Frequently Asked Questions</a>

+- <a href="/images/epjs/programmes-and-initiatives/upgrade-skills/Quick_Guide_to_access_Training_Plans_in_the_Skills_Framework.pdf">Quick Guide to access Training Plans in the Skills Framework (PDF,1086KB)</a>

+- <a href="https://sfec-microsite.enterprisejobskills.gov.sg/sfec-user-claim-guide" target="_blank" rel="noopener">SFEC Claim guide</a>

+- <a href="/images/epjs/programmes-and-initiatives/upgrade-skills/SFEC_Infographic_2022_Final.pdf">SFEC Infographic Guide (PDF,734KB)</a>

 ---

 ### Related Digital Services

-<ul><li> <a href="https://sfec-microsite.enterprisejobskills.gov.sg/home/" target="_blank" rel="noopener">SFEC Microsite</a></li></ul>
+- <a href="https://sfec-microsite.enterprisejobskills.gov.sg/home/" target="_blank" rel="noopener">SFEC Microsite</a>

 <script src="/jquery/resize-tables.js"></script>